scottrmiddleton/FHWA-Relative-Mode-Share-Impacts-under-Different-Shared-Rides-Scenarios/README.md

 Step 2.
 To install required packages, open RStudio and run "install.packages(c(	"shiny"","tidyverse","plotly","rsconnect","shinyBS","scales","reshape2", "basictabler","shinydashboard"))"

-### Usage
+# Usage

--In RStudio, open the file "policy_tool.Rproj"
+- In RStudio, open the file "policy_tool.Rproj"
--In the console, enter the code: "shiny::runApp()" without the quotation marks.
+- In the console, enter the code: "shiny::runApp()" without the quotation marks.
--Tool will open locally, with the option to view in browser.
+- Tool will open locally, with the option to view in browser.
--All required files are included in the zipped folder.
+- All required files are included in the zipped folder.
 No files other than "policy_tool.Rproj" need to be opened for tool to run correctly.

 ## Building